-- (1) Except as specified in ADC Section 8.110(2), the standards of ADC Sections 8.220 through 8.300 apply to the development of new Multiple-Dwelling Unit residential buildings (accessory buildings are exempt) and to the residential components of new buildings with Units Above or Attached to a Business (see ADC Section 22.310).
-Non-residential components of mixed-use development are subject to the Commercial and Institutional Site Design Standards of Sections 8.330 through 8.390.
-[Ord.
-5947, 1/1/21; Ord.
-6004, 12/28/22] - (2) Except as required to meet building code, fire code, or other regulations, expansions and modifications to existing buildings and sites must not decrease conformance with these standards. - (3) Unless otherwise specified, these standards apply in all zoning districts.
-[Ord.
-5894, 10/14/17] - 8.210 Relationship to Historic Overlay Districts.
+- (1) Except as specified in ADC Section 8.110(2), the standards of ADC Sections 8.220 through 8.300 apply to the development of new Multiple-Dwelling Unit residential buildings (accessory buildings are exempt), additions to existing structures that create additional multiple-dwelling units, and to the residential components of new buildings with Units Above or Attached to a Business (see ADC Section 22.310).
+Non-residential components of mixed-use development are subject to the Commercial and Institutional Site Design Standards of Sections 8.330 through 8.390. - (2) Except as required to meet building code, fire code, or other regulations, expansions and modifications to existing buildings and sites must not decrease conformance with these standards. - (3) Unless otherwise specified, these standards apply in all zoning districts.

+8.210 Relationship to Historic Overlay Districts.
 For property inside the Historic Overlay Districts and properties designated as Historic Landmarks, the provisions of Article 7 also apply.
 For development subject to historic review under Article 7, the review body may grant flexibility in meeting any of the design standards where necessary to achieve historic compatibility.

-[Ord.
-5445, 4/12/00; Ord.
-5894, 10/14/17] - 8.220 Recreation and Open Space Areas.
-The purpose of these standards is to ensure that new multiple dwelling unit developments and mixed-use developments with multiple-dwelling units provide spaces for outdoor recreation and relaxation that are adequately sized, located, and functional.
+8.220 Recreation and Open Space Areas.
+The purpose of these standards is to ensure that new multiple dwelling unit developments and mixed-use developments with multiple-dwelling units provide spaces for recreation and relaxation that are adequately sized, located, and functional.
 The standards are also intended to ensure that a development project's open space is an integral part of the overall development design, not merely leftover space.
-[Ord.
-5947, 1/1/21; Ord.
-6004, 12/28/22]

 The applicability and minimum requirements for common open space, children's play areas, and private open space are stated in Table 8.220-1.
-[Ord.
-5947, 1/1/21]